PX4/PX4-Devguide/en/log/flight_review.md

 # Flight Review 101

-The [Flight Review](http://logs.px4.io) plots can be used to analyze vehicle condition in a specific flight.
+The [Flight Review](http://logs.px4.io) plots for a flight be used to analyze general vehicle condition.

 The plots are meant to be self-explanatory, but it takes some experience to know what ranges are acceptable and what a plot should look like.
 This page explains how to interpret the plots and identify common problems.